g-patin/microfading/docs/microfading.md

 - The prefix **micro** is used because the intense light beam is very small.
 The fading beam of most microfading devices has a diameter - usually obtained by calculating the full width at half maximum of the fading spot - of about 0.5 mm.
 In contrast with traditional light ageing methods such as xenotest or light boxes, the ability to perform measurements on a tiny spot allows us to use the technique directly on objects, so that the recorded ageing data directly relates to the objetcs we care for.

 The technique can be considered as micro-destructive.
-A colour change consists of a change in the optical properties of a materials, more precisely it is a change in the reflectance properties, which is the consequence of chemical changes happening at the molecular level.
+A colour change consists of a change in the optical properties of materials, more precisely it is a change in the reflectance properties, which is the consequence of chemical changes happening at the molecular level.
 In other words, a colour change - permanent or reversible - cannot occur without chemical changes.
-When performing a microfading analysis, we are intentionally provoking a colour change, ie.  chemical change, but in a controlled manner.
+When performing a microfading analysis, we are intentionally provoking a colour change, i.e. a chemical change, but in a controlled manner.
 This 'controlled' aspect of the technique is what makes it acceptable.